back home next

 • Open scripts/tissue-segmentation-classification/compute-segmentation-metrics.groovy.

-def gt_class = "Glomerulus"
+def target_class = "Glomerulus"

 • Click "Run" for the current image.

 • The script writes image-level measurements: SegQC A_GT, SegQC A_Pred, SegQC A_Inter, SegQC A_Union, SegQC IoU, SegQC Dice, SegQC Precision, SegQC Recall.
+It means that if you double-click somewhere in your viewer, outside of the image and outside of any annotation (to make everything inactive), you should see the measurements in the lower-left panel of QuPath.

 image